mills32/Tiny-Demo/README.md

 ![plot](https://raw.githubusercontent.com/mills32/Tiny-Demo/master/tinydemo.png)

 I used 40x25 text mode, (tweaked to be 40x30), and changed text cells to 8x8 pixels, (2 colors per cell).
 It kind of looks like
-ZX Spectrum, color clash included, but this is a full tile/map mode, just like many systems of the era (NES,SNES,MD-Genesis...).
+ZX Spectrum, color clash included, but this is a full tile/map mode, just like many systems of the era (NES, SNES, MD-Genesis... ).
 In this mode, VGA helps a lot the cpu, by drawing the entire screen for us, we just have to update the hardware scroll registers or change some bytes (tiles) and a lot of stuff is possible, even simulate sprites by updating some tile data.

 I tried to make it work on EGA, but I could not make it work on real hardware, only on emulators.
 Also there are issues that can't be solved on EGA, such as the split screen shaking when scrolling.

 Music used in this demo is called "Orgasmic Chipper 2".
-I converted it ro s3m, and edited the instruments in Adlib Tracker II.
+I converted it to s3m, and edited the instruments in Adlib Tracker II.

 Requirements:
 - CPU 8088 4.77 Mhz